paypal/paypal-android/docs/Card/get-started.md

 // TODO - What are the merchant eligibility requirements for Card payments?

 This SDK supports a minimum Android API of 23 or higher.
-Android apps can be written in Kotlin or Java 8 or higher.
+Android apps can be written in Kotlin or Java 8 and higher.

 ## Integration methods